phofstet/grapin-employee-handbook/documentation.md

 ## Technical Documentation

  All the technical documentation is under version control on Github.
-Every repository has a `/docs` folder where we place all the markdown documents that explain the technical principles—and the code itself—of our solution.
+Every *source-code-hosting* repository has a `/docs` folder where we place all the markdown documents that explain the technical principles—and the code itself—of our solution.
 We believe the documentation is as relevant as the code.

  This way, with [Overleaf](www.overleaf.com), we can [generate LaTeX documents](https://www.overleaf.com/learn/how-to/Writing_Markdown_in_LaTeX_Documents) quickly from the markdown files checked on each repository.